Asian stocks tumble amid fears about faster rate hikes

 The challenge for the market has been that the economy has actually been too strong, despite all the rate increases the Fed has thrown at it.
 That suggests a recession may not be looming but also likely means rates will need to stay higher for longer, raising risks of a deeper recession down the line.

-In energy trading, benchmark U.S. crude added 5 cents to $77.63 a barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, rose 21 cents to $83.50 a barrel.
+In energy trading, benchmark U.S. crude lost 10 cents to $77.48 a barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, rose 6 cents to $83.35 a barrel.

 AP Business Writer Stan Choe contributed.